Nischay-loq/MiniProjectSem4/README.md

 # MiniProjectSem4
-Nexus Grid is the name of the project , which aims to carry  smooth workflow for computer related problems
+Nexus Grid is the name of the project , which aims to carry  smooth workflow for computer related problems.
+Author - Nischay Chavan